wdporter/i-am-that-vuepress/36-killing-hurts-the-killer-not-the-killed/readme.md

 **Q:**&ensp;The Jains believe in a multiplicity of witnesses, forever separate.

-**M:**&ensp;That is their tradition, based on the experience of some great people.
+**M:**&ensp;That is their tradition, based on the experiënce of some great people.
 The one witness reflects itself in the countless bodies as ‘I am’.
 As long as the bodies, however subtle, last, the ‘I am’ appears as many.
 Beyond the body there is only the One.

 **Q:**&ensp;God?